bekaiser-LANL/tether/README.md

 `export PATH_TO_BENCHMARKS=/$PATH_TO_BENCHMARKS$/benchmark_results`

-where you need to replace the path component $PATH_TO_BENCHMARKS$ with the path to where you want the benchmarks directory to be on your machine.
+where you need to replace the path component \$PATH_TO_BENCHMARKS\$ with the path to where you want the benchmarks directory to be on your machine.
 Alternatively, you can add the export command above into your ~/.bashrc or ~/.zshrc file and source them.
 In bash this looks like:

 `echo 'export PATH_TO_BENCHMARKS="/$PATH_TO_BENCHMARKS$/benchmark_results"' >> ~/.bashrc`

 `source ~/.bashrc`

 and you can check if it works with: